-Newfound Research LLC ("Newfound"), located at 380 Washington Street, 2nd Floor Wellesley Hills, Massachusetts 02481, serves as investment sub-adviser to the Fund.
-Newfound was founded in 2008, and serves as the adviser to a mutual fund and sub-adviser and model manager for other investment strategies and indices.
+Newfound Research LLC, located at Suite 324, 200 Central Avenue, 4th Floor, St. Petersburg, Florida 33701, serves as investment subadviser to the Fund pursuant to an investment sub-advisory agreement between the Tidal and Newfound (the "Sub-Advisory Agreement").
+Newfound was founded in 2008, and serves as the adviser to mutual funds and sub-adviser and model manager for other investment strategies and indices.
 Newfound became registered as an investment advisor registered with the SEC in 2012.
-As of July 31, 2023, the Sub-Adviser had approximately \$57.5 million in assets under management.
+As of March 31, 2025, the Sub-Adviser had approximately \$912 million in assets under management.